takudzwa-coder/elwazi-pilot-WESkit/CONTRIBUTING.md

 Shortly, we have a "master" branch on which we always keep only stable code.
 The master branch should always pass all tests.
 The master branch is also protected.
 Only from the master branch we release by tagging commits.

 We then branch off "feature" branches with descriptive names.
-Feature branches may not always compile, but the Gitlab-CI ensures that they do so after merging with the master branch.
+Feature branches may not always compile, but the GitLab-CI ensures that they do so after merging with the master branch.

 ## Coding Conventions and Co.

-We use the Gitlab-CI to enforce certain coding conventions in our code and improve overall code quality.
+We use the GitLab-CI to enforce certain coding conventions in our code and improve overall code quality.

 You can enforce these conventions in your local repository copies simply by symlink the git-hooks: